Bringing the Community Together

 Originally, I thought I wanted to have an Arts Integration night, with each session titled Arts and Literature, Arts and Science, Arts and Math, etc. There are so many incredible things we could show our families about how the arts can be integrated into our academic subjects to enhance students’ learning.
-Then, I realized, our students rarely get to participate in arts for arts sake.
+Then I realized, our students rarely get to participate in arts for arts sake.
 So while a number of our sessions are examples of integration, I tried to purely represent each art form in at least one session.
 Here is what we have to offer.
 Because of time, families will be able to choose three of these to attend:

 - West African Drumming: A local drummer will bring djembes and teach families and students West African rhythms and techniques.

-- Musical Instrument Petting Zoo: One of the music teachers from our intermediate school will bring band and orchestra instruments.
+- Musical Instrument Petting Zoo: One of the music teachers from our intermediate school community will bring band and orchestra instruments.
 Families will get to hear, see and touch the instruments.
 (Originally, I wanted a small ensemble from our high school to do this, but there were scheduling conflicts)

-- Ceramics Demonstration: The ceramics teacher from our high school will bring students demonstrate how to throw a pot on a potting wheel.
+- Ceramics Demonstration: The ceramics teacher from our high school will bring students to demonstrate how to throw a pot on a potting wheel.

-- Dance: A local studio will perform a work in progress and then will teach a short combination to our families to try
+- Dance: A local studio will perform a work in progress, and then will teach a short combination to our families to try

 - Theater: A local performing arts studio will host an interactive session on acting/drama basics.